 By Sybil Davidson

-In an historic election, the Rev. Sharma Lewis of the North Georgia Annual Conference has been elected bishop by the Southeastern Jurisdiction of The United Methodist Church.
+In a historic moment, the Rev. Sharma Lewis of the North Georgia Annual Conference has been elected bishop by the Southeastern Jurisdiction of The United Methodist Church.
 She was elected on the first ballot at the jurisdiction’s quadrennial meeting at Lake Junaluska, N.C.

 Rev. Lewis is the first African-American woman elected bishop in the Southeastern Jurisdiction.